 The emphasis on Mary’s literacy in the Middle Ages may thus not have been intended to extol the virtues of women’s education.
 Still, if one were to create a representation of Mary for the modern age, why continue the age-old story of Mary the mother, whose only function is that of reproduction, of base biological utility?
 If one has a choice between depicting a culturally significant woman as either a thinking, reflective person engaged in intellectual activity, or one doomed to endless biological reproduction, why choose to emphasise her maternal function?
 Haven’t we got enough representations of women as nurturers?
 When will we get public representations of women using their intellect, and showing agency?

 Simone de Beauvoir, when reflecting on the cause of woman’s subordination in The Second Sex, traced it to the immanence caused by pregnancy.
-Child-bearing, de Beauvoir argued, literally trapped women, and tied them to the domestic sphere.
-The public sphere of education, economics, and jurisdiction has historically been prohibited to women, indeed has been used by men to perpetuate women’s isolation.
-Whether pregnancy is, as de Beauvoir argues, the ultimate cause of women’s subjugation is a matter for debate.
+Child-bearing, de Beauvoir argued, literally trapped women, and tied them to the home.
+The public sphere of education, economics, and jurisdiction has historically been prohibited to women, indeed has been used by men to perpetuate women’s subjugation and isolation in the domestic sphere.
+Whether pregnancy is, as de Beauvoir argues, the ultimate cause of women’s subjugation, is a matter for debate.
 Certainly enough prehistoric bodies (this one, for instance, which was discovered to be female in 1970) showing evidence of both childbirth and activities traditionally considered masculine like fishing, hunting, and warfare, have been found to question whether women have always been considered mere docile nurturers, or whether that is a more recent development.
 What we do know for sure is that the constant emphasis on women’s value as mothers and nurturers is harmful.

-Mounting evidence from scholars shows that gender equality is crucial to ensuring peace, stability, and prosperity.
+Mounting evidence from scholars shows that equality between the sexes is crucial to ensuring peace, stability, and prosperity.
 When women are able to access education on an equal basis with men, and are paid for their labour, it has positive effects on all aspects of society.
-Denying women education and perpetuating social patterns of violence primarily hurts women, of course, but also damages society as a whole: domestic violence, for instance, has an enormous economic impact in terms of health care costs, lost working hours, and reduced democratic involvement.
+Denying women education and perpetuating social patterns of violence primarily hurts women, of course, but also damages society as a whole: domestic violence, for instance, has an enormous economic impact in terms of health-care costs, lost working hours, and reduced democratic involvement.
 And, as we know, the patriarchy hurts men, too.
 It is in everyone’s interest to promote women’s education and equal participation in the work force.

 This is why the Lund madonna saddens and sickens me.
 To me, it is yet another manifestation of the patriarchal subjugation of women.
 It behoves the Church of Sweden – like it behoves every socially and culturally significant institution – to encourage equality.
 This includes promoting representations of women showing agency – if she can see it, she can be it!
-So can we please see the Virgin Mary kicking some arse for once?
-Gender equality: it’s not a closed book.
+So can we please see the Virgin Mary in an active pose for once?
+Equality between the sexes: it’s not a closed book.